 Allow 4 weeks for your application to be evaluated.

-Around each of our projects and sites, we set up different ways to engage and get involved:
+Around each of our projects and sites, we set up different ways to engage and get involved.
+Read about our latest engagements in our community newsletters.

 We identify and engage with impacted stakeholders in the planning stages of a project.
 The timing and method of the engagement is dependent on the type and scale of the project.